-“TECHNE” wishes to present current artistic positions which examine this conceptual field from an alternative and critical perspective.
-The artists are called upon to uncover new aspects of technology and present them in original and potentially utopian contexts with regard to social, environmental or ethical views.
-Each project will initiate targeted collaboration with one or more of the many high-tech companies and research institutes situated in the greater Stuttgart region.
-The interdisciplinary production platform will bring theatre and art in contact with technology and research.
-All the resulting works will be included in the regular programmes of the Theater Rampe and Künstlerhaus Stuttgart, and presented during a several-day festival, accompanied by international guest performances, discussions, concerts and excursions.
+“TECHNE” presented artistic positions which examined this conceptual field from an alternative and critical perspective.
+The artists were called upon to uncover new aspects of technology and present them in original and potentially utopian contexts with regard to social, environmental or ethical views.
+Each project initiated targeted collaboration with one or more of the many high-tech companies and research institutes situated in the greater Stuttgart region.
+The interdisciplinary production platform has brought theatre and art in contact with technology and research.
+All the resulting works have been included in the regular programmes of the Theater Rampe and Künstlerhaus Stuttgart, and presented during a several-day festival, accompanied by international guest performances, discussions, concerts and excursions.

 Artistic director: Jan-Philipp Possmann